New Mexico authorities detain man in fatal shooting of state police officer

-SANTA FE, N.M. — (AP) — A suspect in the shooting death of a state police officer was captured Sunday by law enforcement officers in the Albuquerque area based on a tip from a gas station clerk, authorities said Sunday at a news conference.
+SANTA FE, N.M. — (AP) — A suspect in the shooting death of a New Mexico state police officer was captured Sunday by law enforcement officers in the Albuquerque area based on a tip from a gas station clerk, authorities said.

-The Bernalillo County Sheriff’s Office detained 33-year-old Jaremy Smith of Marion, South Carolina, in the southwestern reaches of Albuquerque after the clerk notified authorities of a man who fit Smith's description, Sheriff John Allen said.
+The Bernalillo County Sheriff’s Office detained 33-year-old Jaremy Smith of Marion, South Carolina, in the southwestern reaches of Albuquerque after the clerk notified authorities of a man who fit Smith's description, Sheriff John Allen said at a brief news conference.

+South Carolina authorities have identified Smith as a person of interest in the killing of a local paramedic whose stolen car was involved in Friday’s fatal shooting of New Mexico State Police Officer Justin Hare along Interstate 40 west of Tucumcari.

 “A foot pursuit ensued,” Allen said.
 “Shots were fired.
 Some shots strike Smith, we don’t know the amount right now or how many, that’s still under investigation.
 But Smith was then taken into custody without further incident.”

-State Police Chief Troy Weisler said an investigation is in the preliminary stages about Smith's movements since Friday’s fatal shooting of State Police Officer Justin Hare along Interstate 40 west of Tucumcari, but that the detention Sunday allows people an opportunity to grieve for Hare.
+State Police Chief Troy Weisler said an investigation is in the early stages about Smith's movements since the fatal shooting of Hare but that the detention Sunday allows people an opportunity to begin to grieve for the slain officer.
 Weisler and Allen did not discuss possible criminal charges and declined to provide further information.

+“Everything is really preliminary right now on the investigation, so we’re not going to get into any of the details,” Weisler said.

 Authorities said Hare was dispatched about 5 a.m.
 Friday to help a motorist in a white BMW with a flat tire on I-40.